-The Compensation and Benefits Committee, comprised of all incumbent outside directors, consulted by telephone and met formally in early 2013, late 2013 and again in early 2014 to review management performance relative to objectives, recommend compensation and develop compensation strategies and alternatives throughout the Company, including those discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
-The deliberations culminated in recommendations ratified at the February 2013 and February 2014 Board of Directors meetings.
+The Compensation and Benefits Committee, comprised of all incumbent outside directors, consulted by telephone and met formally in early 2014 and again in early 2015 to review management performance relative to objectives, recommend compensation and develop compensation strategies and alternatives throughout the Company, including those discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
+The deliberations culminated in recommendations ratified at the February 2014 and February 2015 Board of Directors meetings.
 None of the members of the Compensation and Benefits Committee or executive management has engaged a compensation consultant within the past five years.

 The policy of the Company is that each member of the Board of Directors is encouraged, but not required, to attend the Annual Meeting.
-All five directors attended the 2013 Annual Meeting.
+All five directors attended the 2014 Annual Meeting.